 The objectives of the zone are to provide for the housing needs of the community within a low density residential environment.
 To enable other land uses that provide facilities or services to meet the day to day needs of residents.
-To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Pittwater and Northern Beaches.
+To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment and Northern Beaches Council a. to ensure that buildings are compatible with the height and scale of surrounding and nearby development, b. to minimise visual impact, disruption of views, loss of privacy and loss of solar access, c. to minimise any adverse impact of development on the scenic quality of Warringah's coastal and bush environments, d. to manage the visual impact of development when viewed from public places such as parks and reserves, roads and community facilities.